 As a child of Commonwealth immigrants, my family has experienced the best of Britain.
 I grew up watching my parents serve the local community with dedication.
 My father is a consultant doctor in the NHS, and my mother is a pharmacist.
 My grandfather was an Anglican vicar.
 I want to make that same positive difference to people as a representative in Parliament for those in my constituency.

-I am a lucky man – and I’m in politics to give back to my country.
+I decided to take the leap into politics to give back to my country.
 I am passionate about getting the big decisions right for the next generation – helping businesses thrive, protecting our environment and supporting our young people.
 I am committed to raising the standards and equality of opportunity for young people, especially those from disadvantaged backgrounds.